CholiRat/Caso-2-PromptSales/README.md

 On another note, AKS will assure replication and failover using K8s a LoadBalancer and HPA.

 Kubernetes automatically maintains the desired number of application pod replicas as defined in the Horizontal Pod Autoscaler (HPA).
-If a pod fails, Kubernetes immediately restarts it or schedules a new one.
+If a pod fails, AKS immediately restarts it or schedules a new one.

 This is a section of the HPA file for the promptads backend
 ```yaml